Etpx/HS-downloader/README.md

 ## **Disclaimer**: This tool is not assosiated with horriblesubs.info.

-This tool was built upon npm API package that you can find [here](https://github.com/DrKain/npm-horriblesubs).
+This tool was built with the help of the npm API package that you can find [here](https://github.com/DrKain/npm-horriblesubs).

 ### How To use